Afghan Taliban seize Humvees for sneak attacks and propaganda

-In fact, Taliban militants were behind the wheel of the sand-coloured vehicles.
+In fact, Taliban militants were behind the wheel of the sand-colored vehicles.
 Caught by surprise, police stood no chance against the Humvees’ mounted machine guns.

 Fourteen security personnel were killed and at least seven wounded in the attack in the Musa Qala district of the southern province, said Omar Zwak, spokesman for the provincial governor.